 Prima fascia differences between the Congo and India clearly demonstrate the importance of environmental factors in applicability of microcredit and hence its sustainability in a particular market.
-However, it is important to know the dimensions of what factors make one country capable of sustaining microcredit and another incapable.
+However, it is important to know the dimensions of what factors make one country capable of sustaining microcredit and flourishing, and another incapable.

 Jon Williams, partner at PwC says that microfinance institutions also need metrics to measure the non-financial benefits of the work they fund.
 "Microfinance is about empowering people who would otherwise not have had the opportunity.
-It's about alleviating poverty, so institutions need to be able to monitor the associated effects, such as the number of children in education and the level of home ownership in the communities concerned" (As cited by Hodge, 2010, p.
+It's about alleviating poverty, so institutions need to be able to monitor the associated effects, such as the number of children in education and the level of home ownership in the communities concerned."
+(As cited by Hodge, 2010, p.
 22).
 According to Hallen (2010), microfinance contributes to a positive social impact on three different levels: personal/household level, community level, and regional level.
-Probably the best and most important agents to sustain a microfinance business are the impoverished intended to benefit from microfinancing.
+Probably the best and more important agent to sustain a microfinance business are the poor themselves.
 C.K.
-Prahalad (2010) says, "Our best allies in fighting poverty are the poor themselves.
-Their resilience and perseverance must inspire the courage to move forward with entrepreneurial solutions to the problem.
-Given bold and responsible leadership from the private sector and civil society organizations, I have no doubt that the elimination of poverty and deprivation is possible by 2020" (p.138).
+Prahalad says, "Our best allies in fighting poverty are the poor themselves.
+Their resilience and perseverance must give us courage to move forward with entrepreneurial solutions to the problem.
+Given bold and responsible leadership from the private sector and civil society organizations, I have no doubt that the elimination of poverty and deprivation is possible by 2020."
+(Prahalad, 2010, p.133].